mithril-security/blindai/client/README.md

 - **host_server.pem :** TLS certificate for the connection to the untrusted (app) part of the server.

-**Simulation mode** enables to pypass the process of requesting and checking the attestation.
+**Simulation mode** enables to pypass the process of requesting and checking the attestation and will ignore the TLS certificate.

 Usage examples can be found in [tutorial](./tutorial) folder.

-Before you run an example, make sure to get `policy.toml`(if you are not using the simulation mode)  and `host_server.pem` that are generated in the server side.
+Before you run an example, make sure to get `policy.toml` and `host_server.pem` (if you are not using the simulation mode) that are generated in the server side.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.